COVID-19 Community Resources

 Childcare: options for working parents amid shuttered schools, as some preschools and daycare centers remain open.
-On March 24, 2020, Governor Ducey and Superintendent Hoffman announced the launch of Arizona Enrichment Centers which will offer childcare for first responders, critical health care workers and essential public sector workers starting next week (March 30, 2020).
+On March 24, 2020, Governor Ducey and Superintendent Hoffman announced the launch of Arizona Enrichment Centers which provide childcare for first responders, critical health care workers and essential public sector workers.

 Select Boys and Girls Club locations are available to current members and open to new members with priority being given to healthcare and essential employees.
 Space is limited based on each location’s capacity.